Educational Studies

 Minimum Required GPA: To be eligible for graduation, the student must maintain a minimum of 3.25 grade point average.

-Graduation: Students must formally apply for graduation in accordance with established Graduate School Graduation Deadlines.
-Complete information can be found at Graduate School Graduation.
+Graduation: Students must formally apply for graduation in accordance with established Graduate College Graduation Deadlines.
+Complete information can be found at Graduate College Graduation.
 Students must maintain active status (i.e., enrolled for at least one credit hour) during the year they plan to graduate and all NG, N, I, UP, SP and F grades must be removed for degree courses.

 Application Deadlines